 “Let’s discuss the specifics of the estate.
 I will cover a few items we should handle before anything else, when it comes to distribution of assets.
 And now, the following is directly from Ben’s will: To my beloved sister-in-law, Diane, I leave the sum of two hundred thousand dollars disbursed as soon after my death as possible.
 Diane, you have been like my own sister, and you have always taken care of this family as if it were your own.
 I should take care of you.
 You need to find happiness.
 You need to live the rest of your life as you want to live it, not as someone else forces you to do so.
 Think back to our conversation after your mother died and you will know what I mean.
 Do not accept what stands today.
 Find your own adventure in life.”

-Diane’s eyes welled at hearing of the depth of Ben’s appreciation for their friendship over the years.
+Diane’s eyes welled at the depth of Ben’s appreciation for their friendship over the years.
 She glanced at her sister with eyes hungry for acknowledgement.
 “Liv, did you know he was gonna do this?”
 Her voice strained and she gently tapped her chest.

 Olivia’s lips curled in the corners, forming into a gentle smile as her cheeks grew pink.
 “I did.
 I didn’t know how much, but we wanted to take care of you should anything happen to us.
 You deserve the opportunity.”